 Edgar O. Chua is currently the Chairman of Makati Business Club, Philippine Business for the Environment and De La Salle Philippines.
 He is the Lead Independent Director of Integrated Micro- Electronics, Inc., Independent Director of Metropolitan Bank and Trust Company since 2017, Philcement since 2021, and First Gen since 2021.
 He is currently the Chairman for the College of Saint Benilde, University of La Salle Bacolod and CEO of De La Salle Philippines.
 He is a Trustee/Treasurer of PBED and Trustee for the De La Salle Greenhills since 2019, The English-Speaking Union of the Philippines, Inc. since 2009, Gawad Kalinga Community Development Foundation Inc. since 2005, and Pilipinas Shell Foundation Inc. since 2003.
 He is also a Member of the Advisory Board of Mitsubishi Motors Phil.
 Corp. and Coca Cola Bottlers Phils.
 Mr. Chua is affiliated with the Integrity Initiative, National Resilience Council, and the Phil.
 Disaster and Resilience Foundation.
-He held senior positions within various Shell Group of Companies, both locally and outside of the Philippines, including but not limited to being the Chairman and President of Pilipinas Shell Petroleum from September 2003 to October 2016.
+He held senior positions within various Shell Group of Companies, both locally and outside of the Philippines, including but not limited to being the Chairman and President of Pilipinas Shell Petroleum from September 2003 to May 2017 and being the Country Chairman of Shell companies in the Philippines from September 2003 to October 2016.
 He earned his Bachelor of Science degree in Chemical Engineering from De La Salle University in 1978 and attended various international seminars and courses including the senior management course in INSEAD in Fontainebleau, France.